owasp-amass/oam-tools/user_guide.md

 ## Command-line Usage Information

 The OAM Tools serve the purpose of extracting, manipulating, and analyzing data in an OAM database.
+For a more extensive read that covers possible use cases where the tools would be ideal, check out the [Comprehensive Guide](./comprehensive_guide.md).

 **Current tools are:**